Code of Business Conduct

 WWE employees should not engage in any activities, have any personal or financial interests, or have any other relationships which conflict or appear to conflict with their duty to be loyal to WWE or which might impair their exercise of independent judgment.
 It is not possible to describe in this Code all those situations that might create conflicts of interest.
 However, the following are a few guidelines within which WWE expects its employees to work:

-- Employees shall not provide any outside service nor work for any WWE vendor, including licensees, without full disclosure to, and approval by, the Chairman and CEO or his designee.
+● Employees shall not provide any outside service or work for, or receive outside work or service from, any WWE vendor, service provider, licensee or other individuals or enterprises with whom the Company does or may do business, in each case, without full disclosure to, and approval by, the Chairman and CEO or his designee.

-- Employees shall not borrow from individuals or enterprises with whom the Company does or may do business, except if such enterprise is a bank or an established financial institution.
+● Employees shall not borrow from or otherwise transact business with individuals or enterprises with whom the Company does or may do business, except if such enterprise is a bank or an established financial institution and the WWE employee’s business with it is in the normal course of its business.

 The protection of confidential business information and trade secrets is vital to the interests and success of WWE.
 Confidential information includes all non-public information that might be of use to competitors or harmful to WWE if disclosed.
 Examples of confidential information include, but are not limited to, the following:

-- Information concerning WWE talent; story lines; ideas; and other creative materials;
+● Information concerning WWE talent; or story lines, ideas or other creative materials;

 All employees are required to sign a Confidentiality/Non-Solicitation Agreement as a condition of employment.
-Employees should maintain the confidentiality of information entrusted to them, except when disclosure is authorized or legally mandated.
+Employees should maintain the confidentiality of information entrusted to them, except when disclosure is duly authorized by appropriate officers of the Company or is legally mandated.
 Employees who improperly use or disclose trade secrets or confidential business information will be subject to disciplinary action, up to and including termination of employment, and possibly even legal action, regardless of whether they actually benefit from the disclosure.

 All employees should endeavor to deal fairly with the Company’s customers, suppliers and competitors and with other employees.
 Employees should avoid taking unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any other unfair-dealing practice.

 Improper or fraudulent accounting documentation or financial reporting are contrary to Company policy and may also be in violation of applicable laws.
-Intentional accounting misclassifications (e.g., capitalizing something that should be expensed) and improperly accelerating or deferring expenses or revenues are unacceptable reporting practices and could result in criminal and civil sanctions.
+Intentional accounting misclassifications (e.g., capitalizing something that should be expensed or improperly accelerating or deferring expenses or revenues) are unacceptable reporting practices and could result in criminal and civil sanctions.

 Dishonest reporting of information to organizations and people outside the Company also is strictly prohibited.
 It could lead to civil or criminal liability for you and WWE.

-Employees may not give money or any gift to any official or employee of any governmental organization if doing so could reasonably be construed as having any connection with the Company's business.
-In addition, U.S. law prohibits the offering or acceptance of "kickbacks," that is, anything of value offered or accepted for the purpose of obtaining favorable treatment in connection with a government contract.
-What is acceptable practice in the commercial business environment, described below, may be entirely unacceptable, and may even violate certain Federal, State or Local laws and regulations, in dealings with U.S. and foreign federal or regional government employees or those who act on a government's behalf.
-Therefore, although the Company generally does not do business with governmental agencies, in those circumstances where employees are dealing with federal or regional governments, including any lobbying efforts, employees must be aware of and adhere to all relevant laws and regulations.
+Employees may not give money or any gift to any official or employee of any governmental or quasi-governmental organization if doing so could reasonably be construed as having any connection with the Company’s business.
+In addition, U.S. law prohibits the offering or acceptance of “kickbacks,” that is, anything of value offered or accepted for the purpose of obtaining favorable business treatment.
+What is acceptable practice in the commercial business environment, described below, may be entirely unacceptable, and may even violate certain Federal, State or Local laws and regulations, in dealings with U.S. and foreign federal or regional government employees or those who act on a government’s behalf.
+Therefore, although the Company generally does not do business with governmental agencies, in those circumstances where employees are dealing with federal or regional governments and/or quasi-governmental organizations including any lobbying efforts, employees must be aware of and adhere to all relevant laws and regulations.

-As a general guideline, employees should not try to improperly influence the decisions of, or obtain restricted information from, government officials, including those who act on a government's behalf.
+As a general guideline, employees should not try to improperly influence the decisions of, or obtain restricted information from, government officials or those who act on a government’s behalf.
 Specifically, employees should not undertake directly or indirectly any of the following activities:

 In dealing with its customers and suppliers, WWE does not seek to gain any unfair advantage through the improper use of business courtesies or other inducements.